Latin America Brochure

 David M. Lindley

-Mr. Lindley co-leads Pillsbury's Financial Services Litigation team.
+Mr. Lindley co-leads the law firm's Financial Services Litigation group and is located in the New York office.
 His practice focuses on financial and capital markets litigation with an emphasis on disputed, transnational hedging and swap transactions, such as: credit default swaps (including sovereign risk), interest rate swaps, currency swaps, energy swaps, aluminum and other commodity swaps, and equity derivatives.
 Some of these disputes involve alleged fraud and claims of breach of fiduciary duty.
 Mr. Lindley also represents agencies and instrumentalities of foreign states, including central banks, and litigates M&A and joint venture disputes.

 - Defended a French banking institution in litigation relating to a credit derivative swap.
 (Aon Financial Products, Inc. and Aon Corporation v.
 Société Générale, , 476 F.3d 90 (2d Cir.
 2007): Second Circuit Court of Appeals reversed District Court and entered judgment in favor of our client.
 There had been no credit event as a matter of law.